Lachtan9K/spselit-javascript/10-Objects.md

 ## Accessing object properties

+Object properties can be accessed, changed, added, or even removed.

+Note: Property removal is done via `delete` keyword.
+And it is not recommended.

 ### Via dot notation

 Object properties are accessed via `.` (dot) - so called **dot nation**.